xcjs/minecraft-server-init/README.md

 	sudo service minecraft_server command "<command>"

+The script supports updating the server binary, but at this time it relies on an outdated URL to fetch minecraft_server.jar.
+DO NOT attempt to update the Minecraft server with this script at this time until this issue is patched.

 ## Multiple Instances

 The script can be copied multiple times and used to host multiple servers